lauralouiset/weather-me-this/weather-me-this/readme.md

 HTML/CSS
 - design website, wireframe
-- separate out into different files
+- CSS

 JS

 SO FAR -- reads coordinates from Google Maps Geocoding API.
 -- need to implement second API call.
+-- decide which information to extract and where to put it

 - populate data into code

-- create template engine
+- create template engine - CHECK
-- read the files
+- read the files - CHECK
-- bind the values into files to populate our templates
+- bind the values into files to populate our templates - CHECK

 - use redirection to make the search field work
 - GET / POST requests

-- parse data
-- insert data into templates
+- FIX API CALL.

 - ERROR HANDLING in both API call functions

+- importing es6 modules with import vs require

+- get current location option

 STRETCH GOALS